eoprede/slicer_profile_comparer/readme.md

 ### GUI version
 1. Import profile - click Browse, select file and click Open Note that you can import multiple profile files.
-2. Select profiles to compare in both dropdown windows, click submit for each one.
-Make sure profiles are displayed in their respective windows.
+2. Add profiles to comparison windows by selecting profile in dropdown window and clicking add button.
+You can compare multiple profiles together if you prefer.
 3. Click Compare button to compare profiles and display difference.